Edugre/WEB102-Week-6/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-I encounter challenges while fetching and filtering the data from the API
+1. I encountered challenges while fetching and filtering the data from the API

 ## License